dereknovak/JS225-LS/study_guide.md

 1. Invoking a function that has been removed from its original object
 2. Invoking a nested function
 3. Invoking a function passed as an argument
+4. Invoking a constructor function with the `new` keyword

 - Fixes
 1. Arrow Notation